Blogs

 Without dependable high-speed internet, these tools cannot function effectively.

-Many rural areas still operate on legacy copper lines or limited fixed wireless systems.
-These outdated technologies are vulnerable to outages, bandwidth congestion, and weather-related disruptions—precisely when emergency communication is most critical.
+Many rural areas still operate on legacy copper lines or limited fixed wireless systems and these outdated technologies are vulnerable to outages, bandwidth congestion, and weather-related disruptions precisely when emergency communication is most critical.

-Fiber broadband provides the reliable connectivity backbone rural public safety agencies need.
+Fiber broadband provides the reliable connectivity backbone rural public safety agencies need to stay vigilent towards those they serve.

 How Fiber Improves 911 Call Reliability in Rural Areas

-Modern 911 systems are no longer simple voice phone lines.
-Today’s Next Generation 911 (NG911) platforms support:
+Modern 911 systems are no longer simple voice phone lines but are Next Generation 911 (NG911) platforms such as:

 These advanced systems require stable, high-bandwidth internet connections.